Gernott/mask/Documentation/ChangeLog/7.2/Index.rst

 following migrations are done by Mask to mitigate deprecation log entries from the core:

-*  The new option :ref:`showNewRecordLink <t3tca:columns-inline-properties-showNewRecordLink>`
+*  The new option :ref:`showNewRecordLink <t3tca:columns-inline-properties-appearance>`
    has been added, while the former `levelLinksPosition` option with the value `none` is migrated to use this option.

-*  The new option :ref:`fileFolderConfig <columns-select-properties-fileFolderConfig>`
+*  The new option :ref:`fileFolderConfig <t3tca:columns-select-properties-fileFolderConfig>`
    is now used instead of the old separate versions.

 Bugfixes